freaktechnik/eslint-plugin-botland/README.md

   Items on arrays can only be assigned to indexes between 0 and 99.
 - `no-terminator-in-init`
   Terminators in the init entry point are a no-op.
+- `no-unset`
+  Check for variables to be set when read and functions to be defined on the top level scope.
 - `no-unsupported-syntax`
   Check for unsupported JS syntax features.
 - `only-global-function-declaration`